Philip Hofer (book collector): Education and career

-For the rest of his life, Hofer remained at Harvard building the collection that would later be named for him.
+Hofer returned to Harvard in 1938 to assume the new position of Curator of Printing and Graphic Arts, at the invitation of the newly appointed library director, William Jackson.
+It was the first such position in the United States.
+In 1942, when Houghton Library opened, Hofer's collection was moved into the building, along with treasures from across Harvard's library and museum holdings.

+Hofer remained at Houghton Library for forty years, building the collection.
+He focused heavily on exempla of printing processes throughout history.
 He retired as curator in 1968.
 The Philip Hofer Prize for Collecting Books or Art, open to Harvard undergraduates and graduate students was established in 1988.

 He was also Secretary of the Fogg Art Museum at Harvard University from 1952 to 1964.

 In 1961-1962 Hofer was Lyell Lecturer in Bibliography at the University of Oxford.

 Book collecting

 Hofer began collecting rare books while still a student.
 He was especially focused on the art of the book and original material in the graphic arts.
-His extensive collections documented the history of letterforms and book illustration.He assembled collections of incunabula and illuminated manuscripts.
+His extensive collections documented the history of letterforms and book illustration.
+He assembled collections of incunabula and illuminated manuscripts.
 German, Iberian and Italian illustrated books of the 18th century were a special focus of his collecting.